forestgrape/coronavirus/7_social/controlling.md

 To reduce spread isolation by home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.
 * Isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
 * There are good reasons against home isolation:
-    - Going outside is important for an intact immune system and good health.
+    - [Movement](../6_prevention_and_treatment/movement.md) and sunlight are important for an intact immune system and good health.
 This is important for infected too.
     - Indoor movement/light sports can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.

   Preventing spread opportunities e.g. avoiding indoor and/or crowded public spaces is important.